hortonworks-gallery/ambari-zeppelin-service/README.md

 Pre-requisites:
   - HDP 2.3 with Spark and Hive installed.
 Instructions for older releases available [here](https://github.com/hortonworks-gallery/ambari-zeppelin-service/blob/master/README-22.md)
+  - Have 2 ports available and open for zeppelin and its websocket.
+These will be defaulted to 9995/9996 (but can be configured in Ambari)

 Testing:
   - These steps were tested on HDP 2.3 cluster installed via Ambari 2.1 and latest HDP 2.3 sandbox